-Memory Kit 2 GB, 4GB or 8GB memory modules (DDR3-1600) can easily be installed in the computer.
+Memory Kit DDR3-1600 memory modules can easily be installed in the computer.
 The available option memory depends on TOSHIBA authorization.
 Universal AC Adaptor If you frequently use your computer at more than one site, it may be convenient to purchase an additional AC adaptor to be kept at each site in order to remove the need to always carry the adaptor with you.
-Battery pack An additional battery pack can be purchased for use as either a spare or replacement.
-Please refer to Chapter 5, Power and Power-up Modes for further information.
+Battery Pack An additional battery pack can be purchased for use as either a spare or replacement.
+Please refer to Chapter 5, Power and Power-Up Modes for further information.
+TOSHIBA Hi-Speed Port Replicator II The TOSHIBA Hi-Speed Port Replicator II provides several kinds of ports.
+Please refer to the TOSHIBA Hi-Speed Port Replicator II User's manual for more details.